 How do you look at the world at the age of four?
 You see a highrise and you think: could that be a very big dresser?
 Where does the smoke from the chimney go to?
 And who is that shadow which is following me all the time?
 Astonishment and amazement about things you don’t understand, and the coming up with solutions from your own imagination, are qualities which seem expendable when you grow up.
 It’s a kind of amazement that appears to be limited to children and artists.

-Big Art for Small People is multilingual and therefore accessible for children from all nationalities.
+Big Art for Little People is multilingual and therefore accessible for children from all nationalities.

 Have fun!